ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
 - Writer role access to the schema resource that matches the schema being created

+An activity tracker event is generated to report the action.
+For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

 ## List schemas – GET /artifacts

 You can generate a list of the IDs of all of the schemas stored in the registry by making a GET request to the /artifacts endpoint.